bogwi/Musubi/README.md

 `.dfsC`, depth-first search, pure recursive \
 `.dij` , Dijkstra shortest path, iterative.

 Which algorithm is better?
-It depends. `.bfs` and `.dij` are both Shortest-Path algorithms.
-The only difference between them is that `.bfs` gives the shortest path based on how many edges it needs to travel to reach the goal, whereas `.dij` considers edges' weights, treating them akin to distances connecting vertices.
-If all edges have the same weight, then `.dij` will produce the same result as `.bfsd`. \
+That depends. `.bfs` and `.dij` are both shortest path algorithms.
+The only difference between them is that `.bfs` gives the shortest path based on how many edges it needs to travel to reach the goal, while `.dij` considers the weights of the edges, treating them like distances between vertices.
+If all edges have the same weight, then `.dij` will give the same result as `.bfsd`. \
-The depth-first search group of algorithms is different and graph-dependent.
-If the graph is undirected, where all the vertices are connected randomly, they will not necessarily produce the shortest paths from origin to destination.
-They explore the graph as a whole and are useful in finding the longest paths possible.
-If we have such an undirected tangly graph of 1M vertices connected at random, and if it is possible to travel from the first vertex to the last vertex and visit all the nodes, the recursive `.dfsC` algorithm will find that path of 1M - 1 vertex. \
+The depth-first group of algorithms is different and graph-dependent.
+If the graph is undirected, where all vertices are randomly connected, they will not necessarily produce the shortest paths from origin to destination.
+They explore the graph as a whole and are useful for finding the longest possible paths.
+If we have such an undirected tangly graph with 1M randomly connected vertices, and if it is possible to travel from the first vertex to the last vertex and visit all the nodes, the recursive `.dfsC` algorithm will find this path from 1M - 1 vertex. \
-`.dfsB` is the author's iterative algorithm, which emulates true recursion to a great extent.
-In some scenarios, the paths it produces are identical to true recursion with an identical stack trace, yet in branches, it might differ.
-It is designed only for undirected graphs as `dfsC` substitute. \
+`.dfsB` is the author's iterative algorithm, which emulates true recursion to a large extent.
+In some scenarios, the paths it produces are identical to true recursion with an identical stack trace, but may differ in branches.
+It is only designed for undirected graphs as a `dfsC` replacement. \
 `.dfsA` is a lazy iterative algorithm often found in books and used worldwide.
-It is an inversion of `.bfs` where the queue is replaced for the stack.
-In the case of an undirected randomly connected graph, the paths it produces will be much shorter than those of the recursive `.dfsC`.
+It is an inversion of `.bfs` where the queue is substituted for the stack.
+In the case of an undirected, randomly connected graph, the paths it produces will be much shorter than those of the recursive `.dfsC`.

-Additional parameters are: \
+Additional parameters are \
-`knockout`, a set of vertices that should be removed from traversing, or traversing exclusively through them \
+`knockout`, a set of vertices to remove from the traversal or to traverse only \
-`target`, the target of traversing, will stop once the target is reached \
+`target`, the target of the traversal, the traversal will stop when the target is reached \
-`depth`, the depth of the traversing, which, depending on the algorithm, has slightly different objectives.
+`depth`, the depth of the traversal, which has slightly different goals depending on the algorithm.

-The traversing process computes a connection tree from the given origin vertex to all the other vertices in the map. \
+The traversal process computes a connection tree from the given starting vertex to all other vertices in the map. \
-The connection tree has its own documented API to work with the result:
+The connection tree has its own documented API for working with the result:
 ```
 Connection
     .found:                          bool